 Hospice Care Service

-Our children’s hospice is a specialised care setting dedicated to children with palliative care needs.
+Our children’s hospice is dedicated to caring for children with palliative care needs and their families.
 The care and support we provide to families at LauraLynn House is as follows:

-Transitional Care provides an opportunity for families to adjust to the transfer of their child from the children’s/maternity hospital to home.
-This can be up to a 6 month placement during which we will work with families to ensure that supports are in place and that they are empowered to care for their child at home.
-If appropriate, respite and crisis care services are available following discharge from transitional care.
+Step-Down Care provides an opportunity for families to adjust to the transfer of their child from the children’s/maternity hospital to home.
+We work with families to ensure that supports are in place and that they are empowered to care for their child at home.
+If appropriate, Planned and Unplanned Short Break Stays are available following discharge from Step-Down Care.